Zheng579/PhoneBook/ReadMe.md

     PRIMARY KEY (`ContactID`)
 );

-//run the following mysql to create database and table change database setting in phoneBookAPI.py host the api using python phoneBookAPI.py
+## API Setup
+1. Host the API using the following Python script: python phoneBookAPI.py

+## Front-end Setup
+1. Open the front-end application directory: cd phone-book-app
+2. Install the required Node.js packages:
+    npm install
-//run the front end, use the following command cd phone-book-app npm install npm run start
+3. Start the front-end application: npm run start

-now you will be able to use the system
+### Now you will be able to use the Phone Book System.

+## USAGE
+Use the provided API and front-end to manage your phone book entries.
+You can add, edit, delete, and view entries through the front-end application.